domergal16/mando-bot/README.md

 **fandoa**<br>
 accesses local fandoa sqlite3 file dictionary <br>
 to search, use `!fandoa [SEARCHTERM] [LANGUAGE]`; where language is either mandoa or english and term is what you are looking for.
-If no language is specified, mando'a will be searched first.
-If no results are found, then english will be searched.<br>
+If no language is specified, mando'a will be searched first.<br>
-Use `!fandoa [SEARCHTERM] [LANGUAGE [s]` (or s) if you are searching for an exact word, instead of words containing the search term.
-Search works for all single quotation marks.
+Use `!fandoa [SEARCHTERM] [LANGUAGE] [s]` (or s) if you are searching for an exact word, instead of words containing the search term.
+Search works for all single quotation marks. <br>
-Aliases:`f`;
+Use `!f [word] language p` to display the pronunciation<br>
+If you want to use any of the additional flags; language must be specified Aliases:`f`

 **fandoa add**<br>
 add entry to fandoa sqlite3 database<br>